-You need to enrol to vote as an Overseas voter to guarantee your vote as an Australian citizen.
+You need to enrol to vote as an Overseas Elector to guarantee your vote as an Australian citizen.

-- if you register within three years of leaving
+- if you register within three years of leaving, and

 How to keep you vote